Military applications of artificial intelligence: Command and control

 In 2024 a Chinese laboratory at the Joint Operations College of the National Defense University in Shijiazhuang has created an AI military commander, for use in large-scale war simulations in the role of the commander-in-chief.

 In 2024, the Ukrainian Army developed autonomous Kamikaze drones in order to make Russian interference during flight ineffective.

+In November 2024, Joe Biden and Xi Jinping affirmed the need to maintain human control over the use of nuclear weapons as opposed to artificial intelligence.

 During the 2025 India–Pakistan conflict, the Indian military’s AI-enabled Meteorological Reporting System (Project Anumaan) was fed IMD data to assist the Artillery Combat Command and Control System with planning and accurate targeting with extended range artillery shells.
 Up to 200 km inside Pakistan's borders, the system can predict exact wind speed and other meteorological conditions 48-72 hours ahead of time.
 The AI also aided in long-range missile trajectory calculations.

 Military intelligence

 In 2023, the United States Department of Defense tested generative AI based on large language models to digitize and integrate data across the military.

-In the Gaza war, Israel used two AI systems to generate targets to strike: Habsora (translated: "the gospel") was used to compile a list of buildings to target, while "Lavender" produced a list of people.
+Israel used two AI systems in the Gaza War to generate targets to strike: Habsora (translated: "the gospel") was used to compile a list of buildings to target, while "Lavender" produced a list of people.
 "Lavender" produced a list of 37,000 people to target.
 The list of buildings to target included Gazan private homes of people that were suspected of affiliation to Hamas operatives.
 The combination of AI targeting technology with policy shift away from avoiding civilian targets resulted in unprecedented numbers of civilian deaths.
 IDF officials say the program addresses the previous issue of the air force running out of targets.
-Using Habsora, officials say that suspected and junior Hamas members homes significantly expand the "AI target bank."
-An internal source describes the process as a “mass assassination factory”.
+Using Habsora, officials say that suspected and junior Hamas members' homes significantly expand the "AI target bank."
+An internal source describes the process as a "mass assassination factory".
+By 2026, Israel expanded the use of AI in the military beyond Gaza, developing an army-wide "Operational Data and AI Factory," which was used for drone strikes, targeting and defensive measures as part of the war with Iran as well as in Lebanon.
+Some reports stated that AI-assisted systems were used to assist in identifying and tracking senior Iranian officials during Israeli military operations in the 2026 Iran conflict.

+Researchers and human rights organizations described Israeli AI-assisted targeting systems as relying on large-scale analysis of surveillance footage, drones, mobile devices, and communications metadata to identify potential targets.
+They expressed concern that such systems may occasionally misidentify individuals or contribute to targeting errors when relying heavily on automated data analysis.

 In 2024, the U.S. military trained artificial intelligence to identify airstrike targets during its operations in Iraq and Syria.